decentraland/schemas/report/schemas.api.md

 // src/platform/item/third-party-props.ts:10:3 - (ae-incompatible-release-tags) The symbol "merkleProof" is marked as @public, but its signature references "MerkleProof" which is marked as @alpha
 // src/platform/scene/spawn-point.ts:10:3 - (ae-forgotten-export) The symbol "SinglePosition" needs to be exported by the entry point index.d.ts
 // src/platform/scene/spawn-point.ts:10:3 - (ae-forgotten-export) The symbol "MultiPosition" needs to be exported by the entry point index.d.ts
-// src/sdk/project/asset-json.ts:24:3 - (ae-forgotten-export) The symbol "AssetWearableGender" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)